shaikhalamin/fake-twitter/README.md

 Step 4: ./setup.sh

 ```
-# please be patient it will take a while to setup docker env and project
+## N:B: please be patient it will take a while to setup docker env and project

-Step 5: After all the setup done you can browse http://localhost:7890 to see the result
+After all the setup done you can browse http://localhost:7890 to see the result
+Laravel backend will be running on http://localhost:9000

 ## N:B:  If docker is not setup, then run the two backend and frontend manually by visiting the backend and frontend folder